Epic - Week 7

-Nutrition: After the Nutrition Seminar you should have a plan in place around what you are going to do in the lead up to and during race day.
-For those who missed the seminar here's an audio MP3 file of the talk.
-Here are the documents that went with the seminar: Nutrition Plan, Nutrition Information.
-You want to practice everything that you will do in the lead up to and on race day.
+Nutrition: After watching the Nutrition Seminar video you should have a plan in place around what you are going to do in the lead up to and during race day.
+You want to practice everything on this plan for this long run.

 Pacing: Because this is a hill run, using time as your way to pace may not work.
 For this reason it's a good idea to use perceived exertion, this is where you are using your breathing, heart rate, and feeling of intensity to control your work effort.
 It's even more important because you are on a hill, that you take this easy in the first half.
 Listen to your bodies feedback and stay controlled.

 Mind Strategy: Remember to practice your mind strategies in the run as well.
 By now you will know the bad habits that creep in as your body fatigues, learn to identify them early and practice using the question: 'What can I still control to make sure I get to the finish line".